cfengine/documentation/examples/tutorials/integrating-alerts-with-ticketing-systems.markdown

 Using this Custom action, you can choose to open JIRA tickets when some or all of your alerts are triggered.
 But this is just the beginning; using Custom actions, you can integrate with virtually *any* external system for notifying about- or handling triggered alerts.

-Read more in the [Custom action documentation][Custom actions for Alerts].
+Read more in the [Custom action documentation][Custom actions for alerts].